 Here is a video presenting the Barton group, which study diverse topics in evolutionary genetics.
 The video has been shot by recent ISTA PhD graduate Eniko Edelsbrunner.

 To track the growth of plant roots, the Friml group— in cooperation with the Bioimaging Scientific Service Unit—developed a confocal microscope setup for vertical sample mounting.
 In addition, they developed a custom software called TipTracker, which can automatically track moving objects and record time-lapse series.

 Using this setup, it is possible to study the growth of Arabidopsis roots under different gravity (through rotation of the sample) and light conditions.
 In addition, TipTracker can even be used to study other non-plant samples, such as zebrafish embryos—an animal model used by one of our PhD students, Vanessa Barone (Heisenberg group), to study embryonic development.

 Watch a time-lapse video showing root growth over time, produced using TipTracker.

 PhD student, Cremer Group

-Christopher Pull recently published a new study in the open access journal BMC Evolutionary Biology (DOI: 10.1186/s12862-017-1062-4), which suggests that ant queens may bury other queens to prevent pathogen transmission.
+Christopher Pull published a study in the open access journal BMC Evolutionary Biology (DOI: 10.1186/s12862-017-1062-4), which suggests that ant queens may bury other queens to prevent pathogen transmission.

-The full press release can be found here on the IST main website.
+The full press release can be found here on the ISTA main website.